t-regx/T-Regx/ReadMe.md

 ## Validate pattern

-Want to validate pattern before calling it?
+Want to validate a pattern before calling it?
 ```php
 pattern('/[a-z]/')->valid();  // No exceptions, no warnings (no side-effects)
 ```